royayush1/altvision/README.md

 # AltVision — On-device AI Alt-Text Assistant (Chrome Built-in AI)
+(Please credit AltVision in About/README if you reuse substantial parts)

 **AltVision** is a Chrome Extension that scans any page for images and unlabeled background images, then generates concise, WCAG-quality alt text **entirely on-device** using Chrome’s built-in AI (Gemini Nano).
 Optional: translate the generated alt into your chosen language using the on-device **Translator API**.
 One click can also write the alt directly into the page (`alt=""` or `aria-label`).